bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``nomap_split_targets`` Number of target intervals to attempt to split processing into.
 This picks unmapped regions evenly spaced across the genome to process concurrently.
-Limiting targets prevents a large number of small targets. (default: 200)
+Limiting targets prevents a large number of small targets. (default: 200 for standard runs, 20 for CWL runs)

 Ensemble variant calling
 ========================